February 18 - 24, 2024

 Visit up to 6 different ski resorts on the island of Hokkaido: the "powder capital of the world."
 We check conditions each day and go where the snow is best!

-This course is designed for Physicians, PAs, NPs, RNs, from ALL specialties who are skiers or snowboarders with high intermediate to advanced skills
+This course is designed for Physicians, PAs, NPs, RNs from ALL specialties who ski or snowboard

 Stay in centrally-located accommodations with in-hotel "onsen" hot springs and soaking tubs.
 Guides will navigate the group to some of the best food Japan has to offer!

 There are a variety of reasons Japan powder skiing is at the top of many skiers' and riders' destination lists.
 The island of Hokkaido is legendary for arguably the driest and most consistent powder in the world.
-Enjoy uncrowded ski resorts and our English-speaking guides who will lead the way to untracked side-country skiing (that requires traversing, but not hiking).
+Enjoy uncrowded ski resorts and our English-speaking guides who transport us to the best daily snow conditions.

 For this trip, we have strategically chosen hotels in the towns of Furano and Otaru to serve as our hubs.
 Each day, our guides will assess the best nearby conditions and powder, as Hokkaido is known for its micro storms and varied snowfall within small areas.